 Project Management Processes

-In general, every project has a standard life cycle, regardless of its special characteristics.
-This structure could be outlined in four basic stages:
+Every project has a standard life cycle, regardless of its unique characteristics.
+This structure could be outlined in four primary stages:

 1. Project Initiation